You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 There are many types of contact lenses to choose from that vary on how they correct your vision and how often you need to replace them.

-Daily disposable contact lenses - or ‘dailies’ - are single use contact lenses that must be disposed of at the end of each day.
+Daily disposable contact lenses - or ‘dailies’ - are single-use contact lenses that must be disposed of at the end of each day.
 A new set of lenses is then put into the eyes the next morning, this makes them very easy to use.

-Daily contact lenses are a cost-effective and convenient option for people who wear contact lenses occasionally and who don’t want to worry bout the ongoing cleaning and maintenance that is required of reusable contact lenses.
+Daily contact lenses are a cost-effective and convenient option for people who wear contact lenses occasionally and who don’t want to worry about the ongoing cleaning and maintenance that is required of reusable contact lenses.

-1 Day Acuvue Moist are daily disposable contact lenses from Johnson & Johnson that can correct both long and short-sightedness.
+1 Day Acuvue Moist 1 Day Acuvue Moist are daily disposable contact lenses from Johnson & Johnson that can correct both long and short-sightedness.
 These lenses have been specifically designed to keep users’ eyes moist, making them an ideal choice for those with dry eyes.

-Dailies AquaComfort Plus are made by Alcon and are a comfortable and easy-to-apply contact lens.
+Dailies Aqua Comfort Plus Dailies AquaComfort Plus are made by Alcon and are a comfortable and easy-to-apply contact lens.
 Utilising ‘blink-activated technology’, these lenses keep eyes fresh by releasing moisture with every blink.
 They are a good choice for those working office jobs, whose eyes may get dry or sensitive from looking at a screen all day.

 Two Weekly